Economic and Political Overview

 Type of State

-Morocco is a constitutional monarchy Kingdom with an elected parliament.
+Morocco is a constitutional monarchy with an elected parliament.

 Executive Power

 The executive power is shared between the government and the King.
-The Prime Minister is promoted to head of government and as such presides over the Governing Council, but the Council of Ministers continues to be chaired by the King.
+The Prime Minister serves as the head of government and as such presides over the Governing Council, but the Council of Ministers continues to be chaired by the King.
 The Government Council consists of all the ministers, deputy ministers and other Secretaries of State.
 It discusses public and sectoral policies, the commitment of the government's responsibility to the House of Representatives, current issues related to human rights and public order, bills, decrees, draft regulatory decrees and the appointment of secretaries and central directors of the public administration, university presidents, deans and directors of schools and higher institutes.
-The Governing Council only has deliberative power concerning the general policy of the State, international conventions, and the finance bill.
-The Council of Ministers, where only the head of government and the ministers sit, is responsible for the strategic direction of the state policy, the revision of the Constitution, drafting of organic laws, general guidance of the finance bill, amnesty, draft texts related to the military, the declaration of a state of siege, the declaration of war.
+The Governing Council has deliberative power concerning the general policy of the State, international conventions, and the finance bill.
+The Council of Ministers, chaired by the King and formed by the head of government and ministers, is responsible for the strategic direction of the state policy, the revision of the Constitution, drafting of organic laws, general guidance of the finance bill, amnesty, draft texts related to the military, the declaration of a state of siege, the declaration of war.

 Legislative Power